ComponentsImages

 • Top-right toolbar:

-Edit image properties (URL, caption, alt text)
+Edit image properties

 1. Hover over the image and click the three-dot menu in the top-right corner.

-2. In Image Properties you can configure:
+2. In Image properties, you can update:

 • Image URL: The full CDN URL for the uploaded image.